 6 Planview Leankit

 Leankit by Planview is another Kanban solution geared towards lean software development teams.
 As such, it offers a variety of Kanban features to be used by the teams and offers the best ways of arranging the software development process.
-Leankit Kanban boards are created out of columns, column groups and rows, making it easy to visualize various processes.
+Leankit Kanban boards are created out of columns, column groups, and rows, making it easy to visualize various processes.
 To limit the work in progress teams can add in WIP limits, while tasks can be estimated in story points or hours.
 Teams can keep track of productivity with the help of team velocity metrics.

 Pros: Created for lean software development, portfolio management layer.

-Cons: Difficult to setup and use for non-IT teams, lack of scope overview.
+Cons: Difficult to set up and use for non-IT teams, lack of scope overview.

-Price: Not provided by vendor.
+Price: Not provided by the vendor.

 7 Microsoft Project

 Microsoft Project is one of the longest standing project management solutions on the market.
 Created for traditional project management approach and Gantt charts, Project keeps evolving and now offers its teams the ability to create a basic Kanban board view as well.
-This being a great way for teams using the tool to try out the framework or simply visualize their tasks on a board.
+This being a great way for teams using the tool to try out the framework or simply visualize their tasks on board.